spatie/laravel-permission/README.md

 $roles = $user->getRoleNames(); // Returns a collection
 ```

-The `HasRoles` trait also adds a `role` scope to your models to scope the query to certain roles or permissions:
+The `HasTenants` trait also adds a `role` scope to your models to scope the query to certain roles or permissions:

 ```php
 $users = User::role('writer')->get(); // Returns only users with the role 'writer'